Algal Bloom: Definition, Meaning Causes, Importance, Types

 Nutrient Pollution (Nitrogen And Phosphorus)

 The excess nutrients, mostly nitrogen and phosphorus, are key reasons behind algal blooms.
-Normally, these nutrients get into the water body from agricultural runoff, discharging of wastewater, or other industrial processes.
+These nutrients enter into the water from agricultural runoff, discharging of wastewater, or other industrial processes.
 High nutrient levels increase the growth rate of algae, promoting blooms.

 Light Availability

-Light is yet another essential element required in algal blooms.
-It is linked to photosynthesis, and high light availability in clear shallow waters favours high populations of algae.
-Seasonal variability can, however, still affect light penetration onto shallow areas, as can water turbidity.
+Light is another essential element required in algal blooms.
+It is linked to photosynthesis and high light availability in clear shallow waters favours high populations of algae.

 Water Temperature

-The water temperature displays a bias towards warmer conditions, with most blooms occurring in summer.
+Most blooms occur in summer.
 Climate change is, therefore, raising the water temperature, likely to lead to significantly more frequent and serious algal blooms.

 Water Movement and Stability